kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

 data types are often mangled, which means that the symbol in a library that maps to a function may be different than the name that you give to the function in your code.
 As far as I know, C compilers do not mangle symbol names, and partly for this reason the C language is often used as an intermediary language in FFIs.
-Converting Rust to C is therefore an important skill when using the Rust for multi-language work.
+Converting Rust to C is therefore an important skill when using Rust for multi-language work.

 There are a few good resources on the internet about using the Rust FFI to expose functions written in Rust to other languages.
 However, I found little information about passing data types between